SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 Please see the below screenshot for the same.
 For a trial account, the assignment will look as below.
 ![plot](./images/enterpriseapp-users.png)

-In case of paid subscription , the assignment will look as below
+In case of paid subscription, the assignment will look as below
 ![plot](./images/enterpriseapp-users-paid.png)

 The required Role Collection Mapping on the SAP BTP side will be done in the next steps.